OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 Environmental laws and policies offer tangible information on resilience.
 The most common type of environmental regulations come from administrative law, such as pollution regulation of various kinds.
 Land-use law is also important to the integration of social and ecosystem issues, so finding zoning laws relevant for coastal areas could be useful, and so could finding whether or not a region requires environmental impact statements before allowing construction for either coastal land or for marine planning.
 Other kinds of law some countries include court cases settling disputes or requiring reparation of pollution damages, for example.

 Resilience also goes beyond just the law, however.
-Insurance policies present another option, for instance..
+Insurance policies present another option, for instance.
 Coastal areas are increasingly requiring climate-related insurance in some countries, and so the existence of such markets in a vulnerable area would be an example of a climate change resilience measure.
 Social initiatives also present another way to tackle resilience.
 There might be a beach clean-up day, a percentage of the refuse material that is recycled by the population, or some other social factor that reduces trash inputs into the ocean.
 A local law banning plastic bags is another way that local jurisdictions control plastic trash.

 #### Incorporating local resilience measures in your assessment